dahmd2/Hello_World/README.md

 # Table of Contents
-- #Project Title
-- #Description
-- #How to Run Program
-- #File Used
-- #Versioning

 ##Project Title
+##Description
+##How to Run Program
+##File Used
+##Versioning

+##Project Title
 *Delanie's Hello World GitHub project*

 ##Description
 I am learning how to correctivly use GitHub in the future.
+Here are some things I am learning:
+- How to italicize
+- How to do bold
+- How to do bullet points

 ##How to Run Program
 **This section is where I would practice using my coding skills!